dusty-nv/jetson-inference/docs/building-repo-2.md

 ### Quick Reference

-Here's a condensed form of the commands to download, build, and install the project:
+If you aren't using the [Docker container](aux-docker.md), here's a condensed form of the commands to build/install the project directly on your Jetson:

 ``` bash
 $ sudo apt-get update